American Home Shield

 American Home Shield Corporation is an American home warranty company based in Memphis, Tennessee.
 It administers home warranty contracts on major home systems and appliances.

 Overview

 American Home Shield was founded in 1971 and operated independently until it was acquired by ServiceMaster in 1989.
 In 2018, the American Home Shield business was spun off under Frontdoor, Inc., a new, publicly traded company on the NASDAQ (ticker symbol FTDR).
 American Home Shield serves over 2 million customers across 49 states and the District of Columbia.
 It is one of the largest home warranty providers in the United States.
-In 2022 alone, the company has received over 10,000 complaints for poor or no service through the BBB; over 24,000 all together.
 The company works with over 16,000 independent contractor firms and 60,000 technicians in the U.S. The headquarters are in Memphis, Tennessee.